I’m Too Sexy for My Genes

 But when a mutation occurs, an extra “letter” – like an “A” is inserted, which sets all the code off and causes all kinds of mayhem in your body.
 It may look like this:

-So, why only these cancers (Ovarian, Breast and lesser known Pancreatic and Prostate) then?
+So, why only these cancers (Ovarian, Breast and lesser known cancers) then?
 Why wouldn’t this screw up our entire bodies?
 Why wouldn’t there be a risk of brain tumors or whatever?

 Well, they said it’s like a library.
 The brain tissue or liver tissue, etc… it never has to access this code.
-This code is only accessed by breast and ovary tissue most of the time, and the prostate and pancreas some times.
+This code is only accessed by breast and ovary tissue most of the time, and the prostate and pancreas (and other parts of the body) some times.
 So that’s why you don’t get bone cancer, or a brain tumor, etc…

 Additionally they provided these nice little statistics of RISKS for me to think about (and share with any and all blood relatives):